joaocarmo/pyshmailer/README.md

 # PyShMailer

-A simple CLI tool to send emails using Python.
+A simple CLI tool to send emails using Python 3, because the End of Life (EOL) for Python 2.7 is coming January 1, 2020.

 ## Install